Business Associate Agreement

 16.7 Obligations after Termination.
 Upon termination of this Agreement, you will (i) cease all use of the Services, (ii) pay the outstanding balance of any fees due to us, and (iii) remove all software provided under this Agreement from your computer systems.
 All provisions of the Agreement which, by their nature, should survive termination shall survive termination, including Sections 1, 3.15, 5, 7, 9.10, 11.2, 12 through 15, 16.7, 17, 18, 19.3, and 20 through 27.

 - Applicable Law

-The interpretation of this Agreement and the resolution of any disputes arising under this Agreement shall be governed by the laws of the State of Texas, without regards to its conflicts of laws provisions.
-If any action or other proceeding is brought on or in connection with this Agreement, the venue of such action shall be exclusively in the City and County of Dallas, Texas.
+The interpretation of this Agreement and the resolution of any disputes arising under this Agreement shall be governed by the laws of the State of Pennsylvania, without regards to its conflicts of laws provisions.
+If any action or other proceeding is brought on or in connection with this Agreement, the venue of such action shall be exclusively in the City and County of Philadelphia, Pennsylvania.

 18.2 THIS AGREEMENT TO ARBITRATE SHALL NOT APPLY TO CLAIMS BY ANY PARTY BROUGHT UNDER AND TO ENFORCE ANY ONE OR MORE OF THE FOLLOWING SECTIONS OF THIS AGREEMENT: 2.1; 2.2, 3.1.2; 3.1.3; 3.4.3(c), (d), or (e); 3.8; 3.9; or, TO THE EXTENT APPLICABLE TO THE FOREGOING SECTIONS, 16.7.